JohnCoene/javascript-for-r/_book/3-27-htmlwidgets-polish.md

 You can always go beyond what the underlying library provides.
 For instance, the country selected by default is always China, regardless of whether the data includes that country or not.
 This can lead to creating underwhelming visualisations as no arcs appear.
 One can consider adding simple heiristics to the `gio` function to ensure that is not the case, or have the function throw a warning when the initial country is not present in the dataset.

 Finally, consider R users' expectations.
-There are many prominent visualisation packages on CRAN already, users of the gio package will likely have used ggplot2 [@R-ggplot2], plotly, or highcharter before.
+There are many prominent \index{visualisation} packages on CRAN already, users of the gio package will likely have used ggplot2 [@R-ggplot2], plotly, or highcharter before.
 Though these provide somewhat different APIs, they set precedents.
 The more the API of gio resembles those, the easier it will be for new users to start using gio.
 However, do not let this restrict the package either.
 Never hesitate to do differently than ggplot2 if you think it will provide a better interface to your users.

 ## Exercises {#widgets-final-exercises}